 If you have ever tried to diagnose your symptoms online, you know many diseases and issues share the same symptoms.
-While medical personnel are trained to differentiate between these symptoms, there is not always time in an emergency room setting to make the best decision.
-Diseases and medical emergencies that are often misdiagnosed include:
+While medical personnel train to differentiate between these symptoms, there is not always time in an emergency room setting to make the best decision.
+Diseases and medical emergencies often misdiagnosed include:

 - Heart Attack